 Questions about Paternity?
 Call 1-800-798-0580

-Spotting: Implantation bleeding can be one of the earliest pregnancy symptoms.
+- Spotting: Implantation bleeding can be one of the earliest pregnancy symptoms.
 About 6-12 days after conception, the embryo implants itself into the uterine wall.
 Some women will experience spotting as well as cramping.
-Some women do not even notice implantation bleeding or cramping, so don’t worry if you are trying to get pregnant and don’t experience these symptoms; you could still be pregnant.
+Other women do not even notice implantation bleeding or cramping, so don’t worry if you are trying to get pregnant and don’t experience these symptoms; you could still be pregnant.

-Delayed or Missed Period: A delayed or missed period is the most common pregnancy symptom leading a woman to test for pregnancy.
+- Delayed or Missed Period: A delayed or missed period is the most common pregnancy symptom leading a woman to test for pregnancy.
 When you become pregnant, your next period should be missed.
-However, some women can bleed while they are pregnant, but typically this bleeding will be shorter or lighter than a normal period.
+Some women can bleed while they are pregnant, but typically this bleeding will be shorter or lighter than a normal period.

 - Swollen or Tender Breasts: Swollen or tender breasts is a pregnancy symptom which may begin as early as 1-2 weeks after conception.
 Women may notice changes in their breasts; they may be tender to the touch, sore, or swollen.